 The NFDA has declared “cremation as the chosen form of disposition for almost 80% of American deaths by 2035.”
 This means that more and more people will choose cremation for their final disposition.
 The cost of a direct cremation is often less than $1,000, making it a simple and affordable solution for many families today.

-To better understand your options, it is wise to do some research and be aware of what direct cremation prices are in your city.
+To better understand your options, it is wise to research and be aware of what direct cremation prices are in your city.
 Those providers that offer pre-need cremation plans often add a premium to their at-need cremation price to allow for inflation, etc.

 You can read more about this on US Funerals Online at What is my best and safest option for putting aside money for a funeral?